silverstripe/silverstripe-session-manager/docs/en/userguide/index.md

 ## Logging in

-When you log in with the module installed, a login session record will be created at the time of the login and associated with your current session.
+When logging in with "Keep me signed in for 90 days" selected, a session will remain active on that device for the full 90 days unless it is terminated prior to that allocated timeframe.
+Without this selected a session will only last for xyz hours.

+[notice]
+Note: It is advised that the "Keep me signed in" functionality is not used unless they are the only person in control of or using the device used to access the CMS.
+[/notice]

 ![Logging in](_images/logging-in.png)

 ## Viewing login sessions

-In order to view login sessions you have to go to your profile after logging in.
-Every currently valid login session will be listed under `Sessions`.
+In order to view login sessions once logged in, navigate to your profile by clicking on your name in the left hand CMS menu.
+Every valid and currently active login session will be listed under `Login sessions`.

 ![Viewing login sessions](_images/viewing-login-sessions.png)